cosmosclassroom/cosmosintheclassroom/src/sphys/p3_force_collisions/p3l4-speed-collisions/p3l4_flexbook.md

 **Mathematical Relationship**
-The data reveals that:
+The data reveal that:

 $$\frac{m_1}{m_2} = -\frac{\Delta v_2}{\Delta v_1}$$

-In other words, the ratio of masses equals the negative reciprocal of the ratio of velocity changes.
+In other words, the ratio of masses equals the **negative reciprocal** of the ratio of velocity changes.

 This means when one object has twice the mass of another, its velocity change will be half as large (and in the opposite direction).